lesleymurphy/GettingCleaningDataProject/CodeBook.md

 The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 The angular velocity vector measured by the gyroscope for each window sample is in radians/second.

-##The Subjects are given identification numbers of 1-30.
+##The Subjects have identification numbers of 1-30.

 ############################################################################################################################
 ##The contents of the README.txt file associated with the dataset is below and includes citations and licensing information: